optimization

 Summary

-Solar panels do convert UV light into electricity, but UV contributes only 3 - 4% of total output in standard silicon PV.
-The usable spectrum spans roughly 300 - 1,100 nm, with peak efficiency between 650 nm and 950 nm - the red to near-infrared range where silicon's external quantum efficiency reaches 80 - 90%.
-UV photons carry too much energy for silicon's 1.12 eV bandgap, so most of their energy is lost as heat (thermalization).
-UV also causes gradual encapsulant yellowing and can accelerate PID in poorly specified systems - which is why IEC 61215 and IEC 62804-certified panels are specifically tested to resist these mechanisms.
-Emerging tandem and perovskite technologies can use UV far more effectively, but for any standard residential silicon system installed today, UV capture is not a performance bottleneck.
-Shading, mismatch, and soiling losses are orders of magnitude more significant - and fixable.
-For a complete breakdown of yield optimization strategies - from inverter configuration to shading mitigation - see our complete solar system optimization guide.
+Solar panels do convert UV into electricity, but UV contributes only 3 - 4% of output in standard silicon PV.
+The usable spectrum spans roughly 300 - 1,100 nm, peaking between 650 nm and 950 nm where silicon's EQE hits 80 - 90%.
+UV photons carry too much energy for silicon's 1.12 eV bandgap, so most is lost as heat.
+UV also yellows encapsulant and can accelerate PID in poorly specified systems - which is why IEC 61215 and IEC 62804-certified panels are tested against both.
+Emerging tandem and perovskite cells use UV far better, but for any standard residential silicon system today, UV capture isn't the bottleneck.
+Shading, mismatch, and soiling losses are far larger, and fixable.
+For a full breakdown of yield strategies, see our complete solar system optimization guide.

 Frequently Asked Questions